-- 20:51:23:04.
+General Authority: SDCL 36-11-11(1).
+Law Implemented: SDCL 36-11-22, 36-11-25.
+20:51:23:04.
 Additional requirements for controlled substances.
-The following additional requirements apply to the transfer of controlled substances listed in SDCL 34-20B-18 to 34-20B-26, inclusive: - (1) The transfer of original prescription drug order information is permissible between pharmacies once, after which the original prescription is void; - (2) The transferring pharmacist shall write the word "void" on the face of the invalidated prescription drug order and record on the prescription the drug enforcement administration (DEA) registration number of the pharmacy to which the prescription is transferred; and - (3) The receiving pharmacist shall record the DEA registration number of the pharmacy from which the prescription was transferred.
+The following additional requirements apply to the transfer of controlled substances listed in SDCL 34-20B-18 to 34-20B-26, inclusive:

+(1) The transfer of original prescription drug order information is permissible between pharmacies once, after which the original prescription is void;

+(2) The transferring pharmacist shall write the word "void" on the face of the invalidated prescription drug order and record on the prescription the drug enforcement administration (DEA) registration number of the pharmacy to which the prescription is transferred; and

+(3) The receiving pharmacist shall record the DEA registration number of the pharmacy from which the prescription was transferred.

 20:51:23:05.
-Pharmacies with electronic data processing equipment.
-Pharmacies with electronic data processing equipment need not record information on the original prescription if the data processing system has the capacity to store all of the information required in §§ 20:51:23:02 to 20:51:23:04, inclusive, and the data processing system has a mechanism to prohibit the transfer or refilling of prescription drug orders for controlled substances which have been previously transferred.
+Pharmacies with electronic prescription software platforms.
+A pharmacy having an electronic prescription software platform does not need to record information on the original prescription if the platform has the capacity to store all of the information required in §§ 20:51:23:02 to 20:51:23:04, inclusive, and has a mechanism to prohibit the transfer or refilling of prescription drug orders for controlled substances that have been previously transferred.